 I know that starting a new fitness plan can be daunting, especially if you haven’t worked out in a while or you’ve started and stopped before.
 But with a new approach and a determined attitude, success may be closer than you think.

-The most important first step to becoming fit is making a workable fitness plan, otherwise it’s too easy to lose focus.
-Try asking yourself these five questions below and make sure you answer them completely honestly:
+The most important first step to becoming fit is making a workable fitness plan—otherwise it’s too easy to lose focus.
+Ask yourself these five questions below and make sure you answer them completely honestly.

-One being completely out of shape – breathing heavily while doing daily tasks – and 10 being perfect fitness.
+One being completely out of shape, breathing heavily while doing daily tasks; 10 being perfect fitness.